Valencia: Francoist Spain

 In 1943, Franco decreed the exclusivity of Valencia and Barcelona for the celebration of international fairs in Spain.
-These two cities would hold the monopoly on international fairs for more than three decades, until the rule's abolishment in 1979 by the government of Adolfo Suárez.
-In October 1957, a flood from the Turia river resulted in 81 casualties and extensive property damage.
+These two cities held the monopoly on international fairs for more than three decades, until the rule's abolishment in 1979 by the government of Adolfo Suárez.
+In October 1957, a flood from the Turia river resulted in 81 deaths and extensive property damage.
 The disaster led to the remodelling of the city and the creation of a new river bed for the Turia, with the old one becoming one of the city's "green lungs".
 The economy began to recover in the early 1960s, and the city experienced explosive population growth through immigration spurred by jobs created with the implementation of major urban projects and infrastructure improvements.

 Post-Franco

 With the advent of democracy in Spain, the ancient kingdom of Valencia was established as a new autonomous entity, the Valencian Community, the Statute of Autonomy of 1982 designating Valencia as its capital.
 Valencia has since then experienced a surge in its cultural development, exemplified by exhibitions and performances at such iconic institutions as the Palau de la Música, the Palacio de Congresos, the Metro, the City of Arts and Sciences (Ciutat de les Arts i les Ciències), the Valencian Museum of Enlightenment and Modernity (Museo Valenciano de la Ilustración y la Modernidad), and the Institute of Modern Art (Institut Valencià d'Art Modern).
 The various productions of Santiago Calatrava, a renowned structural engineer, architect, and sculptor and of the architect Félix Candela have contributed to Valencia's international reputation.
-In 1983 the statue of Francisco Franco in Plaza del Caudillo was torn down and the plaza renamed Plaza del Ayuntamiento.
+In 1983 the statue of Francisco Franco in Plaza del Caudillo was torn down and the plaza renamed "Plaza del Ayuntamiento".
 Some time after, the bronze statue La Paz y la Concordancia by José Puche was erected in Plaza de la Reina and dedicated to victims of terrorism.
 These public works and the ongoing rehabilitation of the "Old City" (Ciutat Vella) have helped improve the city's livability, and tourism is continually increasing.